-If you need fish for stocking your lake or pond, AEC offers a wide selection of stock fish for sale.
-We specialize in providing large quantities of stock fish for sale at wholesale prices.
+If you need fish for stocking your lake or pond, AEC offers a wide selection of game fish for sale.
+We specialize in providing large quantities of game fish for sale at wholesale prices.
 Choose from a wide assortment of fingerlings for popular species including:

 - Smallmouth bass — Unlike their largemouth counterparts, smallmouth bass are not necessarily ideal fish for stocking ponds, as they tend to prefer larger lakes, rivers and streams.
 However, smallmouth bass do well in deeper pit ponds containing sand or gravel.

 - Bluegill — The bluegill thrives in warmer, heavily vegetated areas of lakes or ponds, and they also serve as an excellent food source for largemouth bass.
-Mature bluegill can reproduce in great numbers, and they eat fish eggs, insects and other smaller fish.
+Mature bluegill can reproduce in great numbers.
+Bluegills will feed on insects and small fish.

 - Crappie — Crappies are a suitable fish for stocking larger ponds and lakes that are frequented by fishermen.
 They also can help to control the sunfish and bluegill population in your pond.